 Sometimes this is due to traumatic issues, like an attack at night or a partner that cheated.
 Other times it's due to basic anxiety - interestingly, anxiety has a controlling component that often affects thoughts, so those that are experiencing anxiety may find that when they're alone they start to feel unsafe or uncomfortable, and their mind starts to wander towards negative things.

 This can even occur when a partner is there, but emotionally/physically distant.
 For example, if they have chosen to sleep on the other side of the bed or they are outside in the living room doing an activity.
 When you're used to someone around you, it can have an interesting effect on the mind.

-This type of anxiety is best reduced using standard anti-anxiety techniques, like those you receive when taking my free anxiety test.
+This type of anxiety is best reduced using standard anti-anxiety techniques.
 You can also consider the following strategies:

-- Journal Write - When anxious thoughts are keeping you awake, write them in a journal.
+- Write a Journal When anxious thoughts are keeping you awake, write them in a journal.
 Often journaling reduces your mind's tendency to overly focused on things that stress you out, and gives you a place to vent.
-Place anything you can't stop thinking about in the journal, even if it is not anxiety related.
+Place anything you can't stop thinking about in the journal, even if it is not anxiety-related.